The Shuffle Demons: Later career and breakup

-The group played jazz, folk, world and rock festivals from Halifax to Vancouver and from Italy to Estonia from 1986 – 1997, touring across Canada 15 times and through Europe 15 times.
+The group played jazz, folk, world and rock festivals from Halifax to Vancouver and from Italy to Estonia from 1986–1997, touring across Canada 15 times and through Europe 15 times.
 The Shuffle Demons featured a fusion of hard bop and rap combined with exotic costumes and a no-holds-barred performance style.
-Over the course of 15 European tours they were a hit at several Jazz festivals including the North Sea Jazz, Molde Jazz, London’s Outside In Jazz festival, the Edinburgh Jazz festival, the Sfinks festival, Jazz a Vienne, and FiESTa Internationale in Estonia.
+Over the course of 15 European tours they were a hit at several Jazz festivals including the North Sea Jazz, Molde Jazz, London's Outside In Jazz festival, the Edinburgh Jazz festival, the Sfinks festival, Jazz a Vienne, and FiESTa Internationale in Estonia.

 Murley and Vivian left the band in 1989, and were replaced by Perry White and George Koller.
 Koller left in 1993, and was replaced by Mike Milligan.
 The following year, Wynston and White left the band, and were replaced by Eric St. Laurent and Greg Smith.

 Parker left in 1995.
 The band subsequently broke up in 1997.

 Reformation and international touring

-Underhill, Parker, White, Wynston, Koller and Milligan reformed the band in 2004, releasing a new greatest hits CD to coincide with their reunion tour.
+Underhill, Parker, White, Wynston, Koller, and Milligan reformed the band in 2004, releasing a new greatest hits CD to coincide with their reunion tour.
 During the tour, the band also coordinated a successful attempt at a world record for the largest number of people playing saxophone simultaneously.
 The official Guinness Book of Records count is 900 participants, all playing the theme from Hockey Night in Canada.

-The Shuffle Demons continue to tour and performed at festivals in India, China and Europe in 2006 and in Thailand, South Korea and the USA in 2010 with great success.
-In the summer of 2011, the band performed at the Rochester, NY, Markham, ON, and Kingston, ON Jazz Festivals, as well as touring Australia and New Zealand.
+The Shuffle Demons continue to tour and performed at festivals in India, China, and Europe in 2006 and in Thailand, South Korea and the USA in 2010 with great success.
+In the summer of 2011, the band performed at the Rochester, New York, Markham, Ontario, and Kingston, Ontario Jazz Festivals, as well as touring Australia and New Zealand.

 In 2012, Clusterfunk, their first album of new material in seventeen years, was released.
 It was recorded and mixed between January and September of the previous year, at Canterbury Music and Inception Sound, both located in Toronto.